gbarre/xiaExpressAndroid/README.md

 Xia Express
 ===========

 With Xia Express app, you can create interactive images by croping zoomable details.
 You can add commentaries to those details.
-This Android application is a lite version of [Xia on desktop.](https://xia.dane.ac-versailles.fr/)
+This Android application is a lite version of [Xia on desktop](https://xia.dane.ac-versailles.fr/) **only for tablets**.

 Use Xia Express to :
 * Create interactive images